wizeline/wize-docs/interview-process/interview_questions.md

 **When to use S3 and when EC2?**

+*Note:* This is a platform specific question and if the candidate has no previous experience with it, it shouldn't be marked as red flag.

 EC2 is a virtual machine where you can run any thing you want (Linux, Windows, apps inside that, etc).

 S3 is just simple storage for stuff.